-Once you have returned your funding agreement and met any conditions, and your bank details have been verified, your first payment will be made.
-This will be 50% of the total grant.
+Once you have returned your funding agreement and met any conditions, and your bank details have been verified, the first payment will be made.
+This will usually be 75% of the grant but for higher level or multi-year awards this will be determined during the assessment process in response to the details of your application.